-Significant effort has been placed into making finite element simulation robust in the regime of large deformations, including the arbitrary Lagrangian-Eulerian (ALE) formulations pioneered by [HAC74], continuous remeshing (see e.g. [CO97, EZE98] and the references therein), etc. However, as noted in [BBTL03], these approaches are often computationally intensive and difficult to implement, which has primarily limited their use to two spatial dimensions.
-Moreover, [BBTL03] points out that these difficulties often lead authors to less optimal techniques such as element deletion.
+(ALE) formulations pioneered by [1], continuous remeshing (see e.g. [2,3] and the references therein), etc. However, as noted in [4], these approaches are often computationally intensive and difficult to implement, which has primarily limited their use to two spatial dimensions.
+Moreover, Bessette et al. [4] points out that these difficulties often lead authors to less optimal techniques such as element deletion.
 This not only degrades the accuracy of the simulation, but is unsuitable for graphics applications where disappearing tetrahedra cause visual artifacts.

 Since constitutive models for real materials are meaningful only for uninverted material, standard finite element simulation algorithms fail as soon as a single tetrahedron inverts.
 For this reason, various authors have proposed techniques for untangling inverted meshes.
-For example, [VGS04] used feasible set methods and optimization to untangle twodimensional meshes, [ERM03] extended various tetrahedron quality metrics intended for mesh smoothing to the case of inverted tetrahedra allowing untangling to occur simultaneously with optimization, etc. However, none of these techniques are guaranteed to work, and fail quite often in practice especially if the boundary of the mesh is also tangled.
+For example, Vachal et al. [5] used feasible set methods and optimization to untangle two-dimensional meshes, Escobar et al. [6] extended various tetrahedron quality metrics intended for mesh smoothing to the case of inverted tetrahedra allowing untangling to occur simultaneously with optimization, etc. However, none of these techniques are guaranteed to work, and fail quite often in practice especially if the boundary of the mesh is also tangled.
 And the failure to untangle a single tetrahedron forces the simulation to fail for most real world constitutive models.

-As pointed out by [EZE98], element inversion can occur even if the vertex position of the mesh are identical to their true continuum values.
-A common case of this is illustrated in Figure 1 where a triangle with three nodes on the boundary is forced to invert during a collision with another object.
-Even if an object as a whole deforms by only a small amount, say 10%, an individual tetrahedron may undergo severe deformation due to errors in the discrete representation of the continuous material.
-In fact, large deformation and inversion can arise even when simulating incompressible material, since one typically cannot conserve volume for each individual tetrahedron.
+As pointed out by Espinosa et al. [3], element inversion can occur even if the vertex positions of the mesh are identical to their true continuum values.
+A common case of this is illustrated in Fig. 1 where a triangle with three nodes on the boundary is forced to invert during a collision with another object.
+Even if an object as a whole deforms by only a small amount, say 10%, an individual element may undergo severe deformation due to errors in the discrete representation of the continuous material.
+In fact, large deformation and inversion can arise even when simulating incompressible material, since one typically cannot conserve volume for each individual element.
 Given that it is difficult or impossible to prevent inversion in all cases, we propose a simpler approach that allows elements to invert gracefully and recover.